Labmem-Zhouyx/audio2mel_preprocessor/README.md

 ## Supplementary
 1. "MultiSets" is used for multi-speaker or multilingual dataset.

-2. "config.json" is used to extract mel-spectrogram under different acoustic parameters, we provide 16k and 22.5k as reference.
+2. "config.json" is used to extract mel-spectrogram under different acoustic parameters, we provide 16k and 22k as reference("./datasets/config16k.json").